dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 1. Create a new project with the same name as the *GitHub repository name**, make sure to set visibility to **public**.
-1. In the new project under Pipelines, create a new pipeline and choose GitHub as where the source resides, choose the the fork of the repository, e.g. johlju/SqlServerDsc.
+1. In the new project under Pipelines, create a new pipeline and choose GitHub as where the source resides, choose the fork of the repository, e.g. johlju/SqlServerDsc.
 You will need to authenticate Azure DevOps with GitHub, and when it asks to install the Azure Pipelines GitHub app you can choose to install it for all and future repositories or just specific ones.
-1. Once back in Azure Pipelines choose *Existing Azure Pipelines YAML file* and then select `azure-pipelines.yml` by browsing the branch you recently pushed above.
+2. Once back in Azure Pipelines choose *Existing Azure Pipelines YAML file* and then select `azure-pipelines.yml` by browsing the branch you recently pushed above.
-1. On the box that says *Run*, instead just choose *Save* in the drop-down list.
+3. On the box that says *Run*, instead just choose *Save* in the drop-down list.
-1. Overrides the continuous integration trigger by clicking on 'Edit' where you see the YAML file.
+4. Overrides the continuous integration trigger by clicking on 'Edit' where you see the YAML file.
-1. Click on the three dots to get the sub-menu and to show the menu item 'Triggers'.
+5. Click on the three dots to get the sub-menu and to show the menu item 'Triggers'.
    1. Once in Triggers pane, under *Continuous Integration* click the checkbox *Override the YAML continuous integration trigger from here*, and then change the *Branch specification* to `*` (asterisk).
-   1. Under *Save & queue* in the drop-down menu choose *Save*.
+   2. Under *Save & queue* in the drop-down menu choose *Save*.
-1. Go back to the new pipeline and on the pane *Runs* click *Run pipeline*.
+6. Go back to the new pipeline and on the pane *Runs* click *Run pipeline*.
    1. For the *Branch/tag* choose the branch you just pushed, and leave *Commit* blank (to run the last the commit).
-   1. Click on *Run*.
+   2. Click on *Run*.

 Next time you push a commit to a branch in your fork, the Azure Pipeline will trigger on that and start a run.